A man is handed the bill at a restaurant.

 However, your request might not get approved, and a credit limit increase only works if you keep your balance proportionately low.

 • Open a new revolving credit account: Another way to increase your available credit is by opening a new credit card or personal line of credit.
 But you’ll still need to keep your balances low to manage your debt compared to your total available credit.
-And while opening a new account can increase your total credit, applying for too many new accounts within a short time may hurt your credit score.
+And while opening a new account may increase your total credit, applying for too many new accounts within a short time may hurt your credit score.

 You can request your free credit report at AnnualCreditReport.com (the only website authorized by the federal government).
-Additionally, you can ask for a free credit report within 60 days of being denied credit.
+Additionally, you may ask for a free credit report within 60 days of being denied credit.

 Next steps